 CLEVELAND, Ga.
 (TMCNews) — Truett-McConnell College World Missions Center hosted a brunch May 11 that honored four students who graduated May 12 with the school’s first Bachelor of Arts in World Missions degrees.

-Truett-McConnell conferred the degrees upon Joel and Anna Ballejos, Kevin Sims, and Krista Stone.
+Truett-McConnell conferred the degrees upon Kevin Sims and Krista Stone.

 “Ultimately, I believe the education I received at Truett-McConnell is the same as I would have gotten at the seminary level,” said Stone, who planned to major in Christian studies when she first enrolled, and then attend a seminary to concentrate on missions.
 However, when Truett-McConnell initially offered the missions degree, Stone said it was exactly what she needed.